 - Some have features for competition, which allow you to track your transition times.

-Which Is the Best Triathlon Watch?
+What Is the Best Triathlon Watch to Buy?

 Here is a brief summary of some of the best triathlon watches you can get for yourself.
 This list has something for everyone, from the most stylish and highly functional to the most pocket-friendly watch.